eheath30/searchEngine/README.md

 <b>

-Image Credits: All images are licensed to and belong to google, they are merely being used for the purpose of learning.
+Image Credits: All images used in this project belong to google, they are merely being used for the purpose of a study project.

 <b>